OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/storage/storage-php-how-to-use-table-storage.md

     echo $code.": ".$error_message."<br />";
 }

-// All entities in the table are returned, regardless of whether
+// All entities in hello table are returned, regardless of whether
-// they have the Description field.
+// they have hello Description field.
-// To limit the results returned, use a filter.
+// toolimit hello results returned, use a filter.
 $entities = $result->getEntities();

 foreach($entities as $entity){